 Emphatic Pronoun Vs. Reflexive Pronoun

-It is important to know that intensive pronouns do not take the position of an object in a sentence.
-They usually come before the verb or at the end of the sentence.
-Sometimes by changing the position you can change an intensive pronoun to a reflexive pronoun or vice versa.
-Look at this two sentences:
+It is important to know that emphatic pronouns do not take the position of an object in a sentence.
+'They' usually come before the verb or at the end of the sentence.
+Sometimes by changing the position you can change an emphatic pronoun to a reflexive pronoun or vice versa.
+Look at these two sentences:

-In this example, ‘himself’ is placed before the verb and is an ‘intensive pronoun’.
+In this example, 'himself' is placed before the verb and is an 'emphatic pronoun.'

 In this example, 'himself' is placed in the position of an indirect object and is a 'reflexive pronoun.'

-Intensive pronouns can be used with ‘by’ to emphasis on doing something alone.
-In this case it is not always necessary to use ‘by’, but it can make the meaning clearer and distinguish an intensive pronoun from a reflexive pronoun.
+Intensive pronouns can be used with 'by' to emphasize doing something alone.
+In this case, it is not always necessary to use 'by,' but it can make the meaning clearer and distinguish an emphatic pronoun from a reflexive pronoun.
 Take a look at these examples: